 Thanks to the diversified PAFF programmatic offer many local communities in Poland have carried out projects which have created opportunities for gaining experience and building resources that unleash civic energy.
 The “PAFF Local Partnerships” program offers participants of these projects the possibility of building joint partnership initiatives using the accumulated potential for work benefiting their local communities.
 This contributes to strengthening local social capital through a synergy of experiences and results of various initiatives.
 Partnerships primarily composed of participants of several PAFF programs, who constitute an Initiative Group within each coalition, are established.
 They are joined by local governments, businesses, the local media, as well as non-governmental organizations and institutions that have not previously participated in any PAFF programs.
 Organizations participating in one of the following PAFF programs can become partnership leaders: “Act Locally”, “English Teaching”, “Equal Opportunities”, “The Learning Schools” (LES), “PAFF Leaders”, the Library Development Program, “Region in Transition” (RITA), “Seniors in Action”, and “Green Leader.”
 Many local residents and volunteers are engaged in the execution of the projects.

-In the eight editions held since 2009, 58 PAFF Local Partnerships and 17 partner start-ups have been formed, reaching 121 communes and engaging 1,200 partners.
+In the nine editions held since 2009, 83 PAFF Local Partnerships have been formed, including 19 partner start-ups, reaching 130 communes and engaging 1,200 partners.

 The program promotes the local community activation method developed together with the Shipyard Foundation, which has been showcased in two publications: “How to Build Common Good.
 A Guide for Local Actors” and “How to Build Local Partnerships.”
 The scientific publication entitled, “The Local Community Animation Method for the Common Good.
 Theory and Practice”, was published in 2021 and presents the conclusions reached by a team of University of Warsaw researchers led by Professor Anna Giza.
 The monograph confirmed that this method was effective and useful in practice, i.e. that it stimulated local communities, and that its effects responded to local residents’ needs and expectations.